Koki Wine Bar

 The walk from Alba to Barbaresco is a well-established route through the Langhe hills, covering roughly 12 kilometres through vineyard lanes, past producer estates and small settlements.
 It is not a technical trail, but it is sustained enough that arriving in Barbaresco with a specific destination in mind changes the experience of the village itself.
 Koki Wine Bar functions as that destination for a particular kind of traveller: someone who has spent the morning among the vines and arrives on the piazza with enough context to appreciate what's being poured.

-Placing Koki in Its Peer Set
+Placing Koki in Its comparable set

-Within the small-village wine bar format that exists across the Langhe , Barolo has a handful, La Morra has its own strip , Koki occupies a specific niche.
+Within the small-village wine bar format that exists across the Langhe, Barolo has a handful, La Morra has its own strip, Koki occupies a specific niche.
 It is not a trattoria with a wine list.
 It is not a producer's tasting room, though those are abundant in the area.
 It sits in the format gap between those two categories: a bar on a public piazza, owned by someone with a considered relationship to the appellation, operating at a scale where every bottle on the list represents a deliberate choice.

-Comparable formats elsewhere in Italy , L'Antiquario in Naples for its curation depth, Gucci Giardino in Florence for its design-led approach to the bar format, or the slower-paced Fauno Bar in Sorrento , each show how a bar's identity is shaped by its geographic and cultural context as much as by its program.
+Comparable formats elsewhere in Italy, L'Antiquario in Naples for its curation depth, Gucci Giardino in Florence for its design-led approach to the bar format, or the slower-paced Fauno Bar in Sorrento, each show how a bar's identity is shaped by its geographic and cultural context as much as by its program.
 In Barbaresco, that context is the Nebbiolo grape and the landscape it grows in.
 A bar that understands that does not need much else to justify itself.

-EP Club's broader coverage of Barbaresco's restaurant and bar scene maps the other options in the village for those planning a fuller visit.
 For those extending the itinerary through Piedmont, Bistrot Torrefazione Samambaia in Turin offers a contrasting register, while further afield, Lost & Found in Nicosia, Cascate del Mulino in Manciano, and Bar Leather Apron in Honolulu each demonstrate how the bar format adapts to radically different contexts and traditions.

 Planning a Visit